ArtemDychenko/LifeSimulator/README.md

 LifeSimulator

-LifeSimulator is a life simulation in which organisms make decisions, evolve, and adapt to their environment.
+LifeSimulator is a life simulation in which organisms make various decisions.

 Features:

 - Simulation of the organisms' living environment
 - Various types of organisms with unique traits
-- Evolution and adaptation of organisms
 - Interactions between organisms, such as predation and reproduction

 Technologies: